tgulu/Drone/README.md

 ## 5. Video
 <ol>

-1. Components Tests
+1. Components Tests Folder: Video in here show the test ran on the components
-2. Flight Tests
+2. Flight Tests Folder : Videos show the flight testing of the drone

 </ol>